Group topologies on automorphism groups of homogeneous structures: Zariski topology

 The following is a generalization of a classical argument for finding embeddings of free groups into automorphism groups of $\omega$-categorical structures (see \cite{MacS}, Prop.
-4.2.3). \begin{lem} Suppose $\M$ is a countable $\omega$-saturated first order structure in which acl is locally finite.
-Assume $\alpha \in G:=\Aut{\M}$ is a finite tuple of automorphisms of $\M$ where $\alpha_i$ is either $1$ or strongly unbounded and $w(x,\alpha):=\alpha_0x^{\epsilon_0}\alpha_1\cdots x^{\epsilon_m}\alpha_{m+1}$ a reduced word in one variable.
-Then the set of solutions of the equation $w=1$ is meager in $(G,\tau_{st})$. \end{lem} \begin{proof}

-As remarked above, the set of solutions of $w(x,\alpha)=1$ is closed in any group topology.
+4.2.3). \begin{lem} Suppose $\M$ is a countable $\omega$-saturated first order structure in which acl is locally finite and put $G:=\Aut{\M}$.
+Assume $\alpha$ is a finite tuple of automorphisms of $\M$ where $\alpha_i$ is either $1$ or strongly unbounded and $w(x,\alpha):=\alpha_0x^{\epsilon_0}\alpha_1\cdots x^{\epsilon_m}\alpha_{m+1}$ a reduced word in one variable.
+Then the set of solutions of the equation $w=1$ is meager in $(G,\tau_{st})$. \end{lem} \begin{proof} As remarked above, the set of solutions of $w(x,\alpha)=1$ is closed in any group topology.
 We want to show it has empty interior.
 Aiming for contradiction suppose that is not the case.
 Up to performing a change of variable of the form $x\mapsto x\gamma$ we can assume that there is a finite subset $B$ such that $w(G_{B},\alpha)=1$.